-(c) the works contract is of a value equal to or exceeding thirteen million rand or Construction Industry Development Board (CIDB) grading level 6.

-(2) An application contemplated in subregulation (1) must be done in a form similar to Annexure 1.

-(3) The provincial director must issue a construction work permit in writing to perform construction work contemplated in subregulation (1) within 30 days of receiving the construction work permit application and must assign a site specific number for each construction site.

-(4) A site specific number contemplated in subregulation (3) must be conspicuously displayed at the main entrance to the site for which that number is assigned.

-- (5) A construction work permit contemplated in this regulation may be granted only if- - (a) the fully completed documents contemplated in regulation 5(1)(a) and (b) have been submitted; and - (b) proof in writing has been submitted- - (i) that the client complies with regulation 5(5) - (ii) with regard to the registration and good standing of the principal contractor as contemplated in regulation 5(1)(j); and - (iii) that regulation 5(1)(c), (d), (e), (f), (g) and (h) has been complied with.

-(6) A client must ensure that the principal contractor keeps a copy of the construction work permit contemplated in subregulation (1) in the occupational health and safety file for inspection by an inspector, the client, the client's authorised agent, or an employee.

-(7) No construction work contemplated in subregulation (1) may be commenced or carried out before the construction work permit and number contemplated in subregulation (3) have been issued and assigned.

-(8) A site specific number contemplated in subregulation (3) is not transferrable.
+- (b) the works contract is of a value exceeding Construction Industry Development Board (CIDB) grading level 7; or - (c) exceeding 2 storeys above ground level; - (2) An application contemplated in sub-regulation (1) must be done in a form similar to Annexure 1. - (3) The provincial director must issue a construction work permit in writing to perform construction work contemplated in subregulation (1) within 30 days of receiving the construction work permit application and must assign a site specific number for each construction site. - (4) The construction work permit contemplated in subregulation (3) must be conspicuously displayed at the main entrance to the site for which that number is assigned. - (5) A construction work permit contemplated in this regulation may be granted only if- - (a) the fully completed documents contemplated in regulation 5(1)(a) &(b) have been submitted; and - (b) proof in writing has been submitted- - (i) that the client complies with regulation 5(5) - (ii) with regard to the registration and good standing of the principal contractor as contemplated in regulation 5(1)(j); and - (iii) that regulation 5(1)(c), (d), (e), (f), (g) and (h) has been complied with. - (6) A client must ensure that the principal contractor keeps a copy of the construction work permit contemplated in subregulation (1) in the occupational health and safety file for inspection by an inspector, the client, the client's authorised agent, or an employee. - (7) No construction work contemplated in subregulation (1) may be commenced or carried out before the construction work permit and number contemplated in subregulation (3) have been issued and assigned. - (8) A site specific number contemplated in subregulation (3) is not transferrable.